• Skip to primary navigation

 How to Manage with One Coupler for Many Icing Colors

-I am sharing on this page a special trick on how to manage with one coupler for many icing colors without transferring it from one bag to another.
 Working with buttercream can be a messy affair.
 Imagine if you have only one or two couplers but have to decorate a cake with more than one or two icing colors or piped patterns.

 (Not sure what a coupler is?
 Read my post here on what is an icing coupler and how to use it.)

-You would need to literally remove the coupler from one piping bag and then fit it into another before filling it with icing for piping.
 And so I figured out a way which will allow me to use one coupler for many icing colors without having to keep moving the coupler from one piping bag to another.

 So this is basically how the technique works.
 Say, for example, you need to decorate your cake with blue and turquoise buttercream flowers as in the cake below.

-A round cake decorated in blue and turquoise piped buttercream flowers and dot piping
+A round cake decorated in blue and turquoise piped buttercream flowers and dot piping.

 You would typically need the following supplies: